Terminal Graph

 Port Type Direction Description

-content state output Current note text
+content-changed state output Current note text, emitted on every edit

 Editor